Skip to main content

 Digital Nomad in Kazakhstan: Visas, Costs & Tax (2026)

 Kazakhstan launched two digital nomad visa programs in 2025: the Neo Nomad Visa (B12-1) for all remote workers earning $3,000+/month, and the Digital Nomad Residency (B9-1) for IT professionals with no income requirement and a path to 10-year residence.
-According to Astana Hub, 270+ applications arrived in the first two months from 20+ countries.
-A single person can live comfortably in Almaty for $1,000-1,500/month including rent in a decent area, food, fast fiber internet, and coworking.
-Families of four spend $2,000-3,500/month with kindergarten or school included.
-Kazakhstan offers Kaspi (the most advanced mobile payment system in Central Asia), 30-day visa-free entry for 77 countries, and Astana Hub’s 0% corporate tax for IT companies.
+According to Astana Hub, 270+ applications arrived in the first two months.
+A single person can live in Almaty for $1,000-1,500/month including rent, food, fiber internet, and coworking.
+Kaspi Bank enables all payments through one app.
+87 MFA passport visa-free entries cover most Western citizens for a 30-day test period first.

 1. Proof of remote income $3,000+/month (employment contract or freelance invoices)